 What are the Advantages of Providing BOPIS?

 Brick-and-mortar retailers have been steadily innovating their online storefronts and service offerings to make them a more integrated part of their customers’ shopping experience.
 As a matter of fact, BOPIS services were developed to give retailers an additional way to compete with fast-fulfillment eCommerce retailers, many of whom could ship items next-day to customers.
 In particular, this service benefits retailers who are not able to offer the same expedited, free shipping options that online retailers and logistics providers do, as the overhead costs often prove prohibitive.

-One of the most important benefits of offering BOPIS is same-day order fulfillment.
+One of the most important BOPIS benefits is same-day order fulfillment.
 Because customers are looking for convenience and speed in their online shopping experiences, they want a shopping experience that is as convenient and frictionless as possible.
 In other words, online shoppers are looking for a shopping experience that offers as close to instant gratification as possible.
 BOPIS does just that.

 This makes BOPIS options particularly important for brick-and-mortar retailers, though online grocery shopping and the future of grocery retail will be impacted by these services as well.
 Most importantly, BOPIS services help retailers blur the lines between the digital and the physical, ultimately helping retailers to provide a more seamless shopping experience.
 And now, in light of the pandemic, this service provides even greater advantages like contactless delivery, which provides added safety and security for customers and grocery store associates.

 Beyond the impacts of the pandemic, retailers can realize a number of other important benefits by leveraging buy online, pick up in–store: